 Esther Anatolitis is one of Australia’s leading advocates for arts, culture and the creative industries.
 Her leadership, facilitative and consultancy work promotes a critical reflection on practice and active civic engagement.
-Esther is Deputy Chair of Contemporary Arts Precincts, who have recently opened Collingwood Yards, and a former board member of ACMI, Elbow Room, the Arts Industry Council (Victoria), and Regional Arts Australia.
-From 2004 she held creative industry CEO positions, and in 2020 Esther was appointed Honorary Associate Professor at RMIT School of Art.
+She works all over Australia on creative precincts as well as strategic development with creative organisations.
+From 2004 Esther held creative industry CEO positions, and in 2020 Esther was appointed Honorary Associate Professor at RMIT School of Art.
+She was a founding director and Deputy Chair of Contemporary Arts Precincts, the organisation behind Collingwood Yards, and a former board member of ACMI, Elbow Room, the Arts Industry Council (Victoria), and Regional Arts Australia.

 Esther has facilitated and collaborated on creative projects across a range of media and locations, and her critique has a strong focus on visual, spatial and experimental art including sound and text.
 Her academic background is in European philosophy, and she also holds the postgraduate Zertifikat BauhausDessau for her work on the international architectural project Serve City: Interactive Urbanism for which she was awarded a DAAD Künstlerprogramm residency.
 At the Bauhaus, Esther worked within a studio model that embraced the cross-disciplinary collaboration practices of the home of Modernism, as well as leading a weekly concept workshop for the broader Bauhaus community.
 With Prof Hélène Frichot, she then co-curated Architecture+Philosophy for ten years, and has also presented the Architecture Curriculum at The School of Life Melbourne.
 Working with high-speed rail client CLARA, Esther has taught into the studio program at RMIT School of Architecture + Urban Design to develop masterplans for entirely new regional cities, and has been an independent critic and examiner for the School for over fifteen years.
 Her collaboration with the Surprise City team for the Cities Summit urged masterplanners and urban developers to plan unintended consequences that maintain complexity and ambiguity.
 Esther was Curator of Digital Publics Melbourne and Sydney, co-facilitated Independent Convergence across three years, and curated the Sunday Salons with Dr Ben Eltham and Tasneem Chopra OAM.
 She is a Member of AICA Australia, the Copyright Agency and NAVA.